-Journal ed Dames et des Modes, March 15, 1818.
+Journal de Dames et des Modes, March 15, 1818.

 “Robe de Satin, par-dessus de Tulle.
 Costume de Mariée.”

 Here we see another example of the use of wheat and roses in the ornamentation of a wedding dress.
 (See other examples here and here.)
-The prevalence of wearing grain sprigs suggests an ancient wedding custom of the bride carrying three wheat ears as a symbol of plenty.
+The prevalence of wearing grain sprigs evokes an ancient wedding custom of the bride carrying three wheat ears as a symbol of plenty.
 Wheat could also be a symbol of fertility.

 The dress is not described in the magazine (they seldom were), but the brief description beneath the print tells us it is a satin dress with a tulle overdress.
 Swags of ribbons and rose-wheat bouquets adorn the hem of the overdress.
 The underdress includes several rows of small ruched ruffles, which are repeated on the bottom of the sleeves.
 A sprig of wheat is attached to her right sleeve.